 Sooner or later, the day will come when you will need to replace almost everything in your house.
 It won’t all happen at the same time, thank heavens.
 For instance, you might need a new refrigerator a year or two before you need a new dryer.
 The water heater may give up the ghost when you least expect it, and one day the microwave is sure to short-circuit.
 Everything, no matter how good it is when you buy it, will one day wear out or break down.

 The same is true of your roof.
 Roofs have a natural lifespan, just like everything else.
-Unlike many of the other things in your house, however, there are signs to tell you that your roof is showing its age.
+But how do you know when you need a new roof?
+Unlike many of the other things in your house, there are signs to tell you that your roof is showing its age.

 And knowing when it’s time to replace your roof is essential for several reasons.
 Obviously, you and your family count on your roof to provide shelter.
 However, your roof’s condition can also affect things like your electricity bill, how often you need to paint your house, replacing insulation and if that family of squirrels that always lived in the tree in your front yard suddenly ends up living in your attic.